Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 Conclusion

 This concludes our comparison of managed services with the Valkey engine.
-To summarize our conclusions briefly,
+To summarize the conclusions briefly,

 Memorystore seems to be the best choice for read-heavy caching.

-For general purpose caching, session stores, and balanced workloads, I think ElastiCache is a good choice.
+For general purpose caching, session stores, and balanced workloads, I think ElastiCache is the way to go.

-If data durability and strong consistency are your top priorities, MemoryDB may be the best solution, providing you are willing to trade off write latency and cost.
+If data durability and strong consistency are your top priorities, MemoryDB may be the best solution, even if you are willing to trade off write latency and cost.

-I would like to compare it again with Valkey managed services on other public clouds, and when the engine version is updated.
+I would like to compare Valkey managed services on other public clouds and when the engine version is updated.

 For a comparison with the Redis engine, please see the detailed article by Kikai, who is on the same SRG team as me.